hubs-contabilidade/el-frontend-recruitment-test/README.md

 ## The challenge

 A visionary customer has come to you with a brilliantly wild business idea.
-Your mission, should you choose to accept it, is to build a landing page that shows off this crazy, one-of-a-kind idea, product, or service to the world 🤩.
+Your mission, should you choose to accept it, is to build a landing page that shows off this crazy, one-of-a-kind idea, product, or service to the world.

 ### Requirements
-Your mission is to design and code a stunning, responsive, and accessible landing page that convinces visitors that the idea, product, or service is truly amazing.
-The theme of the landing page is entirely up to you — it’s your chance to get creative!
+Your mission is to design and code a stunning, responsive, and accessible landing page that convinces visitors that the idea, product, or service you’re selling is truly amazing.
+The theme of the landing page is entirely up to you — it’s your chance to get creative 🤩!

-To be truly outstanding, your landing page must have the following sections:
+To be really outstanding, your landing page must have the following sections:

-1. Hero Section
+#### 1. Hero Section
 A bold, attention-grabbing header introducing the idea, product, or service.

-2. Plans & Advantages Section
+#### 2. Plans & Advantages Section
 Here, you should showcase the unique features and highlights of your brilliant business.
 - If you’re selling a service or a product, display plans or options with different prices, their advantages and disadvantages;
 - If you’re not selling anything, highlight the key features of what you’re presenting — strengths, weaknesses, or interesting facts.

-3. Contact Form
+#### 3. Contact Form
 A basic contact form that collects the visitor’s name, email, and WhatsApp number, with a button to submit the information.

-4. Footer
+#### 4. Footer
 Include the company’s slogan and/or any other information, links, or badges you consider necessary.

-### Technical guidelines
+## Technical guidelines

 - We expect to see HTML, CSS, and JavaScript/TypeScript.
-Feel free to use any framework or library, but using tools like Astro, Gatsby, or plain React may earn you extra points;
+Feel free to use any framework or library, but using tools like [Astro](https://astro.build/), [Gatsby](https://www.gatsbyjs.com/), or plain [React](https://react.dev/) may earn you extra points;
-- You can write your own styles, but use styling tools like TailwindCSS or similar is perfectly fine (and recommended to save you some time).
+- You can write your own styles, but use styling tools like [Tailwind](https://tailwindcss.com/) or similar is perfectly fine (and recommended to save you some time).

 ### What we’d like to see